Concepts (R)

 Confounding is a pervasive concern in epidemiology, especially in observational studies focusing on causality.
 Epidemiologists need to carefully select confounders to avoid biased results due to third factors affecting the relationship between exposure and outcome.
 Commonly used methods for selecting confounders, such as change-in-estimator or solely relying on p-value-based statistical methods, may be inadequate or even problematic.

-Epidemiologists need a more formalized system for confounder selection, incorporating causal diagrams and counterfactual reasoning.
+Epidemiologists need a more formalized system for confounder selection, incorporating causal diagrams (Greenland, Pearl, and Robins 1999; Tennant et al. 2021) and counterfactual reasoning.
 This includes an understanding of the underlying causal relationships and the potential impacts of different variables on the observed association.
 Understanding the temporal order and causal pathways is crucial for accurate confounder control.

 Effect modifier

-Effect modification and interaction are two distinct concepts in epidemiology.
+Effect modification and interaction are two distinct concepts in epidemiology (VanderWeele 2009; Bours 2021).
 Effect modification occurs when the causal effect of an exposure (A) on an outcome (Y) varies based on the levels of a third factor (B).

 In this scenario, the association between the exposure and the outcome differs within the strata of a second exposure, which acts as the effect modifier.
 For instance, the impact of alcohol (A) on oral cancer (Y) might differ based on tobacco smoking (B).